-One recovery image is provided for the recovery of a MX-ONE Service Node Mitel ASU Lite or Mitel ASU-II or Mitel ASU-III.
+One recovery image is provided for the recovery of a MX-ONE Service Node Mitel ASU Lite or Mitel ASU-III.

 NOTE: SW RAID 1 is used if Mitel ASU-II/ASU-III have two hard disc drives.
 SW RAID 1 is supported on ASU-II/ASU-III.